QuallityControll/News_Buddy/README.md

   --> [Boston, Boston Red Sox,...]

   ```
-  def most_associated_with_word(search_engine, word):
+  def most_associated_with_word(search_engine, phrase):

       """
-      Gets the entities that are associated with a word/topic.
+      Gets the entities that are associated with a word/topic/phrase.

       param:
         search_engine [MySearchEngine]:
           The search engine

         word[str]:
-          The word that you want to find the entities associated with it.
+          The word/phrase that you want to find the entities associated with it.

        returns:
          associated_entities[Iterable]: